 The following are some situations that DO NOT require removal of the tonsils, although each child will be evaluated on an individual basis:

-A T&A will not help any of these problems.
+Poor appetite, allergies, or seizures.
+A T&A will not likely help any of these problems.

 Before the surgery, you will meet with different members of the healthcare team who are going to be involved with your child's care.
 These may include:

 During the surgery, your child will be anesthetized in the operating room.
-The surgeon will remove your child's tonsils and/or adenoids through the mouth.
+The surgeon will remove your child's tonsils and adenoids through the mouth.
 There will be no cut on the skin.

-In most cases, after the surgery your child will go to a recovery room where she or he can be monitored closely.
+In most cases, after the surgery, your child will go to a recovery room where he or she can be monitored closely.
 After the child is fully awake and doing well, the recovery room nurse will bring the child back to the day surgery area.

 At this point, if everything is going well, you and your child will be able to go home.
 If your child is going to stay the night in the hospital, the child will be brought from the recovery room to his or her room.
 Usually, the parents are in the room to meet the child.

 Bleeding is a complication of this surgery and should be addressed immediately by the surgeon.
-If the bleeding is severe, the child may need to return to the operating room.
+If the bleeding is severe, the child may return to the operating room.